War fears grow as Putin orders troops to eastern Ukraine

 “I consider it necessary to take a long-overdue decision: To immediately recognize the independence and sovereignty of Donetsk People’s Republic and Luhansk People’s Republic,” Putin said.

-Afterward he signed decrees recognizing the Donetsk and Luhansk regions’ independence, eight years after fighting erupted between Russia-backed separatists and Ukrainian forces, and called on lawmakers to approve measures paving the way for military support.
+Afterward he signed decrees recognizing the two regions’ independence, eight years after fighting erupted between Russia-backed separatists and Ukrainian forces, and called on lawmakers to approve measures paving the way for military support.

-Until now, Ukraine and the West have accused Russia of supporting the separatists, but Moscow has denied that, saying that Russians who fought there were volunteers.
+Until now, Ukraine and the West have accused Russia of supporting the separatists with arms and troops, but Moscow has denied that, saying that Russians who fought there were volunteers.

 At an earlier meeting of Putin’s Security Council, a stream of top officials argued for recognizing the regions’ independence.
-At one point, one slipped up and said he favored including them as part of Russian territory — but Putin quickly corrected him.
+One slipped up and said he favored including them as part of Russia — but Putin quickly corrected him.

 Recognizing the separatist regions' independence is likely to be popular in Russia, where many share Putin’s worldview.
 Russian state media released images of people in Donetsk launching fireworks, waving large Russian flags and playing Russia’s national anthem.